UTDNebula/utd-clubs/README.md

 We're using Supabase as our database provider.
 You can create a supabase account [here](https://supabase.io/).
 Once you have created an account, you can create a new project and add the `DATABASE_URL` to your `.env` file.
 From a Supabase project, you can find the `DATABASE_URL` by navigating to the `Settings` tab and clicking on the `Database` tab.

+We use Google Gemini for our club recommendations.
+Ask the project lead for the `GEMINI_SERVICE_ACCOUNT` env variable if you want to work on club recommendations.

 #### Database Migrations

 In your SQL editor, you will have to run a couple commands in order to properly set up the database